natemacfadden/natemacfadden/README.md

 ## ML Work

-- **[The DNA of Calabi-Yau Hypersurfaces](https://arxiv.org/abs/2405.08871)** — Applied [the NTFE encoding (2-face restrictions)](https://arxiv.org/abs/2309.10855) to the combinatorial optimization task of generating Calabi-Yau hypersurfaces (constructed via regular triangulations of 4D reflexive polytopes) with desired properties.
+- **[The DNA of Calabi-Yau Hypersurfaces](https://arxiv.org/abs/2405.08871)** — Applied [the NTFE encoding (2-face restrictions)](https://arxiv.org/abs/2309.10855) to the combinatorial optimization task of generating Calabi-Yau hypersurfaces (constructed via regular triangulations of 4D reflexive polytopes) targeting various objectives.
 Tested this encoding on search spaces up to ~500M candidates with a range of optimization methods, including genetic algorithms, best first search, simulated annealing, and MCMC.

 ## Software & Algorithms